CHRONIC PAIN? TRY EXTENSION THERAPY

 FLEXION AND EXTENSION

-I've shown you previously that it's a huge factor in CHRONIC UPPER TRAPEZIUS TRIGGER POINTS.
-It's also a significant factor in the degenerative changes that occur with OSTEOPOROSIS.
-As the body slumps forward, the fronts of the vertebrae must bear the load that's supposed to be handled by the FACET JOINTS in the back of the spinal column.
-This excess mechanical stress causes the fronts of the vertebrae to compact (they actually become wedge-shaped), drawing a person further forward ---- a vicious cycle of pain and dysfunction.
+I’ve shown you previously that it’s a huge factor in CHRONIC UPPER TRAPEZIUS TRIGGER POINTS as well as the oft-mistaken triggers of the LEVATOR SCAPULAE (in my experience, the single most common muscle to become “TRIGGERED“).
+It’s also a significant factor in the degenerative changes that occur with OSTEOPOROSIS.
+As the body slumps forward, the fronts of the vertebrae must bear the excess mechanical load that’s supposed to be handled by the FACET JOINTS in the back of the spinal column.
+This this additional forward stress causes the fronts of the vertebrae to compact (they actually become wedge-shaped), forcing a person even further forward —- a vicious cycle of pain, distortion, and dysfunction.
 The cool thing is that you can do something about this problem.

 Because almost everything we do (sitting, driving, working at a computer, reading, watching TV, and even gardening) has the propensity to draw us into a forward posture of flexion, we must consciously do things to reverse the trend.
 In other words, we must focus on good posture and purposefully pursue extension.
 Beyond any number of stretches, there are a few things that I highly recommend for people to try.

 - DAKOTA TRACTION: The Dakota Traction device is a simple, inexpensive, unit that is used to help restore the normal curve in the neck.
 You can read more about it HERE.
 This should be done under the supervision of a Chiropractor.